ronnyml/snowplow-wiki/technical-documentation/1-trackers/java-tracker/Android-and-Java-Tracker.md

 <a name="custom-contexts" />
 ### 4.1.1 Custom contexts

-In short, custom contexts let you add additional information about the circumstances surrounding an event in the form of a Java String in JSON format. dictionary object.
+In short, custom contexts let you add additional information about the circumstances surrounding an event in the form of a Map object.
 Each tracking method accepts an additional optional contexts parameter after all the parameters specific to that method:

 ```java
 t1.trackPageView(String pageUrl, String pageTitle, String referrer)